dustinlacewell/loom/README.markdown

 datafile
 --------

 The datafile is a special file that contains YAML data that will be prepended to all of your job-manifests before being processed.
 This allows you to define certain complex data as **YAML Anchors**  that can be resued througout your manifests.
 If you need to pass complex values to your task callables this is a good place to define it.
 Of course you are not limited to putting your complex data here.
 Each job-manifest can contain it's own YAML Anchors however they will only be available from that specific manifest.
-Here is the contents of the example datafile shipped with loom:
+Here is the contents of the example datafile shipped with Loom:

 ```yaml
 hosts: